alexp/alexp.github.io/_posts/2013-09-10-how-it-thought-i-wanted-to-become-a-digital-nomad.md

 ---
   layout: post
-  title: How I thought I wanted to become a 'digital nomad', when really I didn't.
+  title: How I thought I wanted to become a "digital nomad", when really I didn't.
 ---
 Around three months ago, the company I worked for got suddenly closed.
 The reasons for this, are quite irrelevant to this article,